ntokos/check-aloxe/README.md

+## Description
+check-aloxe is a plugin written in Perl for use with Icinga/Nagios to check status and report statistics on Alcatel OmniPCX Enterprise PBXs.

 ## Compatibility
 - The plugin was written and tested for Icinga2 v.2.8, 2.9.
 It probably works on Nagios/Icinga1 too.
 - It is tested for Alcatel OXE Releases 5, 6 and 8.